MTG/freesound/README.md

 docker-compose run --rm web python manage.py reindex_solr_forum
 ```

 After following the steps you'll have a fully functional Freesound installation up and running, including the search, sound similarity and audio processing features (and more!).
-As a sort of *bonus step*, you can run Django's shell plus command like that:
+As a sort of *bonus step*, you can run Django's shell plus command like this:

 ```
 docker-compose run --rm web python manage.py shell_plus